alemamm/oakmower/index.md

 ![](flat_sample_1200.png)           |  ![](object_sample_1200.png)  |  ![](limit_sample_1200.png)

 #### Video recording & frame rate
 The results were saved recording the screen as the robot was crossing the lawn.
-Noticable lags were caused by the host due to low battery and point cloud rendering.
+Noticable lags were caused by the host due to the screen recording itself, point cloud rendering and if the battery was running low.

 Recording            |  Mower crashing into person (see below)
 :-------------------------:|:----------------------: